California Birth Records Search

 When requesting a copy, you will need full name, date of birth, both parents names, along with the city and county of birth.

-Types of California Birth Records
+Types of CA Birth Records

-California offers only two types of birth certificates that you can request copies of:
+The state offers only two types of birth certificates that you can request copies of:

 Informational - the first is an informational copy that is not valid to establish identity and is used for informational purposes only.